Adldap2/Adldap2/readme.md

 - PHP 5.5.9 or greater
 - PHP LDAP Extension
-- An Active Directory Server (no OpenLDAP support at this time)
+- An Active Directory Server

+> **Note**: OpenLDAP support is experimental, success may vary.

 ### Optional Requirements